Exciton-polarons in the presence of strongly correlated electronic states in a MoSe$_2$/WSe$_2$ moir\'e superlattice: Results

-We now focus on the magnetic interactions of the correlated hole states, as probed by the WSe$_2$ intralayer excitons dressed by the spatially pinned Fermi sea.
-Figures \ref{fig3}a and \ref{fig3}b show the $\sigma^-$- and $\sigma^+$-helicity-resolved evolution of the d$(\Delta R/R_0)$/d$E$ spectrum, respectively, for negative $V_g$ under an applied magnetic field $B$ of 5 T in Faraday configuration.
-The intensity colour scale in these figures is saturated to improve the visibility of the WSe$_2$ intralayer repulsive and attractive exciton-polarons (labeled RP$_W^+$ and AP$_W^+$, respectively), while the application of a magnetic field breaks the energy degeneracy between the exciton transitions at $\pm$K, helping to disentangle the behavior of each excitonic species.
+We now investigate the behaviour of the WSe$_2$ exciton-polarons as the hole fractional filling of the moir{\'e} superlattice is tuned.
+Figures \ref{fig3}A and \ref{fig3}B show the $\sigma^-$- and $\sigma^+$-helicity-resolved evolution of the d$(\Delta R/R_0)$/d$E$ spectrum, respectively, for negative $V_g$ under an applied magnetic field $B$ of 5 T in Faraday configuration.
+The intensity colour scale in these figures is saturated to improve the visibility of the WSe$_2$ intralayer repulsive and attractive exciton-polarons (labeled RP$_W^+$ and AP$_W^+$, respectively), while the application of a magnetic field breaks the energy degeneracy between the exciton transitions at $\pm$K, helping to disentangle the behaviour of each excitonic species.
 As for the monolayer case, at $V_g = 0$ V only the neutral exciton resonance which becomes RP$_W^+$ is present.
 As the hole fractional filling increases, an additional resonance gains oscillator strength at $\sim$10 meV lower energy, in agreement with the formation of AP$_W^+$ \cite{wang2017probing,van2019probing,courtade2017charged}.